 Wayback Machine itself archived only a few thousand pages.

 user:bzc6p started archiving all the uploaded pictures in April 2015.
 He also saved private ones, based on a discussion, the conclusion of which was that they should be saved, but probably darkened (i.e. made inaccessible in bulk) after being uploaded to the Internet Archive and ingested into the Wayback Machine.

 user:bzc6p started with the private pictures, which got saved all up until ID 830,000.
 Then came the public ones, but the unexpected closure cut the process at ID 50,206.
 Albums were not saved either.

 - Private pictures in ID range 1 – 829,999: Saved, uploaded, but archive files are hidden from publicity.
-Currently images aren't accessible through the Wayback Machine either, will be seen about it later.
+Currently these images aren't accessible through the Wayback Machine, for reasons inappropriate to be explained here; they should become available later.

 - Private pictures in ID range 830,000 – 860,000: Could not be saved

 - Public pictures in ID range 1 – 50,206: Saved, here are the WARC files

 - Public pictures in ID range 50,207 – 860,000: Could not be saved